 And no matter what, you need to serve this over something substantial so that you don’t miss one ounce of that amazing flavorful sauce.

-And, as always, be sure to provide lots of crusty bread for dipping.
+As always, be sure to provide lots of crusty bread for dipping.

 In case I didn’t mention it sooner, this produces a great deal of sauce.
 Like a lot.